 You’ll find a few important features to weigh when choosing the best Chromebook screen for your needs.

 Resolution: Lower-end Chromebooks tend to have 1366 x 768 pixel displays, but if you're willing to spend a little more, you'll find plenty of models with a full HD resolution of 1920 x 1080 pixels.
+At the top of the range, you’ll find options that offer crystal clear 2,560 x 1,700 resolution.

 If your Chromebook runs on an Intel processor, the Intel Core CPU is superior to the Intel Celeron, but it does come with a higher price tag.